 The Williston Basin crude oil rail and pipeline transportation and refining infrastructure has grown substantially in recent years, largely in response to drilling activity in the Bakken and Three Forks formations.
-In December 2013, oil production in North Dakota was approximately 923,000 barrels per day compared to approximately 769,000 barrels per day in December 2012.
-According to the North Dakota Pipeline Authority website's data dated January 22, 2014, there were approximately 583,000 barrels per day of crude oil pipeline transportation capacity in the Williston Basin as of December 31, 2013.
-In addition, there was approximately 965,000 barrels per day of specifically dedicated railcar transportation capacity as of December 31, 2013.
-In 2013, we continued to sell a significant amount of our crude oil production from our West Williston and East Nesson project areas through gathering systems connected to multiple pipeline and rail facilities.
+In December 2014, oil production in North Dakota was approximately 1,227,000 barrels per day compared to approximately 927,000 barrels per day in December 2013.
+According to the North Dakota Pipeline Authority website's data dated January 14, 2015, there was approximately 773,000 barrels per day of crude oil pipeline transportation capacity in the Williston Basin as of December 31, 2014.
+In addition, there was approximately 1,260,000 barrels per day of specifically dedicated railcar transportation capacity as of December 31, 2014.
+In 2014, we continued to sell a significant amount of our crude oil production from our West Williston and East Nesson project areas through gathering systems connected to multiple pipeline and rail facilities.
 These gathering systems, which typically originate at the wellhead, reduce the need to transport barrels by truck from the wellhead.
-As of December 31, 2013, we were flowing approximately 75% of our gross operated oil production through these gathering systems.
-We will continue to implement wellhead gathering of crude oil in 2014 with the implementation of gathering connections for our recently acquired wells in our West Williston project area and also connections of infill wells throughout the Williston Basin, which we expect will increase the gross operated oil production that will flow on these systems to over 80% by mid-year 2014.
+As of December 31, 2014, we were flowing approximately 75% of our gross operated oil production through these gathering systems.